 Get unlimited access

-You have only 5 articles remaining to view this month.
+You have 10 articles remaining to view this month.

 Mercedes team boss Toto Wolff has indicated the manufacturer is open to forging closer technical links with its customer Formula 1 teams in the same manner that Ferrari works with Haas.

 Mercedes currently supplies its gearbox and complete hydraulic systems to Force India, while Williams only uses its engines and associated systems.

 Williams backer Lawrence Stroll is keen to have a closer relationship and is pushing for the Grove team to use more Mercedes technology, and has already pitched the idea.